cwendorf/Sourcebook/JASP/data-analysis/independent.md

 8. If you wish to view (and alter) the widths of the confidence intervals, check the "Confidence Interval" boxes.

 9. Updated output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="independent3.png"></kbd></p>